100% Satisfaction Guarantee

-- Meadow "Meadowlark" Lemon (b.
-1933), American basketball player who has played 16,000 games with the Harlem Globetrotters, inductee of the Naismith Memorial Basketball Hall of Fame (2003)
+- George Meadow "Meadowlark" Lemon (1933-2015), American basketball player who has played 16,000 games with the Harlem Globetrotters, inductee of the Naismith Memorial Basketball Hall of Fame (2003)

 - Robert Granville "Bob" Lemon (1920-2000), American Major League Baseball pitcher, inducted into the Baseball Hall of Fame

 - Chester Earl "Chet" Lemon (1955-1975), American former Major League Baseball outfielder who played from 1975 through 1990